jonaDJ/my-portfolio/README.md

 ### Projects Overview

-A list of key projects Jonathan has worked on, including project names, descriptions, and technologies used.
+A list of key projects Jon has worked on, including project names, descriptions, and technologies used.

 ### Individual Project Pages